Grapycal/Grapycal/backend/docs/source/getting_started/extension.rst

             for e in self.out_port.edges:
                 e.push_data(result)

-2. Go back to the web interface, right click on the extension card, and select `Reload`.
+2. Go back to the GUI, right click on the extension card, and select `Reload ↻`

 The node should now work as expected.